innolitics/rdm/rdm/init_files/documents/software_plan.md

 4. **Write Feedback**

     Write detailed feedback.
 Ask questions before making suggestions.
-Don't forget to complement good work!
+Complement good work!

-    Good reviews improve the team, and improving the team, while less direct, is often the most efficient way to improve the code and the device.
-Many medical-device software projects extend over years; small improvements to the team can big impactful.
-Therefore, reviews should be partially about training.
+    One purpose of code reviews is to improve the team. and improving the team, while less direct, is often the most efficient way to improve the code and device's safety.
+Many medical-device software projects extend over years; small improvements to the team make a big impact.
+Thus, reviews should be partially about training.
 This is especially true when the reviewer is much more experienced with an activity than the author, but occasional in-depth conversations among equals can improve the team.

     In addition to seniors teaching juniors and equals teaching each other, juniors can also learn by reviewing a senior's code and asking questions.
 If you think the main purpose of reviewing code is to improve the code, then a junior engineer reviewing their senior may not feel the need to do in-depth reviews.
 This is not the case.
 You should ask questions about the code you don't understand.